Gustave Akueson

+Club career

+On 10 June 2024, it was announced that Akueson had signed for Ligue 2 club Bastia on a two-year contract with an additional optional year.

 International career

 Akueson received first call-up to the Togo national team in May 2021.
 He made his international debut on 9 October 2021 in a 1–1 World Cup qualifier draw against Congo.